Click here for a downloadable PDF version.

 More Information about Symptoms of Autism

-The information following – about the social symptoms, communication disorders and repetitive behaviors associated with autism – is partially taken from the National Institute of Mental Health Website
+The information following on the social symptoms, communication disorders and repetitive behaviors associated with autism is partially taken from the National Institute of Mental Health (NIMH) website.

-Fortunately, children with autism can be taught how to socially interact, use gestures, and recognize facial expressions.
-Also, there are many strategies that can be used to help the child with autism deal with frustration so that they don’t have to resort to challenging behaviors.
+Fortunately, children with autism can be taught how to socially interact, use gestures and recognize facial expressions.
+Also, there are many strategies that can be used to help the child with autism deal with frustration so that he or she doesn’t have to resort to challenging behaviors.
 We will discuss this later.

-Children with autism have difficulty letting others know what they want or need until they are taught how to communicate through speech, gestures, or other means.
+Fortunately, there are proven methods for helping children and adults with autism learn better ways to express their needs.
+As the person with autism learns to communicate what he or she wants, challenging behaviors often subside.
+Children with autism often have difficulty letting others know what they want or need until they are taught how to communicate through speech, gestures or other means.

 Along with the challenges that autism involves, you may have noticed that your child also exhibits areas of strength.
-Although not all children have special talents, it is not uncommon for individuals with autism to have exceptional skills in math, music, art, and reading, among others.
+Although not all children have special talents, it is not uncommon for individuals with autism to have exceptional skills in math, music, art and reading, among others.
 These areas of expertise can provide great satisfaction and pride for the child with autism.
-If possible, incorporate your child’s areas of expertise into his everyday activities and use them whenever possible as a way for he or she to learn and excel.
+If possible, incorporate your child’s areas of expertise into his or her everyday activities and use them whenever possible as a way for him or her to learn and excel.